Treating a pelvic organ prolapse

 - the severity of your symptoms

 - your age and health

-- whether you are planning to have children in the future
+- whether you're planning to have children in the future

 You may not need any treatment if your prolapse is mild to moderate and not causing any pain or discomfort.

-If your prolapse is mild, there are some steps you can take that may help improve the condition or reduce the risk of it getting worse.
+If your prolapse is mild, there are some steps you can take that may help improve it or reduce the risk of it getting worse.